StegVerse-Labs/HydraSafe/README.md

 - replace regulatory authorities or inspectors
 - guarantee physical safety outcomes or performance

-HydraSafe produces **documentation and validation artifacts only**.
+HydraSafe produces documentation and validation artifacts only and does not assume operational duty of care.
 All physical responsibility remains with asset owners, OEMs, and contractors.

 ---